raz455/COVID-19-Prediction-Analysis-Project/README.md

 # 🎯 Capstone Requirements Mapping (VERY IMPORTANT)

-Add this table — graders love it.

 | Requirement          | How it is demonstrated                                                    |
 | -------------------- | ------------------------------------------------------------------------- |
 | **Data Processing**  | Data cleaning, manipulation, and visualization of global COVID-19 dataset |
 | **Machine Learning** | Time-series forecasting and clustering models                             |
 | **Generative AI**    | Used for code assistance, debugging, and documentation support            |

-✅ This alone boosts clarity a lot.

 ---